inaka/guidelines/README.md

 * New versions are deployed in servers using Ansible playbooks avoiding human errors during the process.
-* When compilation of the code or artefacts generation is required we have a separate job in order to avoid loosing time during deploys.
+* When compilation of the code or artefacts generation is required we have a separate job in order to avoid losing time during deploys.

 #### Tags and github releases